emailandiee-mje/invoice-manager/LOOKER_STUDIO_GUIDE.md

 ## 🎯 Business Questions This Guide Answers

-1. **Are we charging enough for our products?** → Margin Analysis Dashboard
+1. **Are we charging customers enough for our products?** → Margin Analysis Dashboard
 2. **How can we know when our margin is shrinking?** → Profit Trend Monitoring
 3. **Can we monitor costs by Vendor to see who is raising prices?** → Vendor Price Intelligence
 4. **How is our business doing?** → Executive Performance Dashboard